brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 I suspect this is the limiting factor that leads to the 10 character per second output data rate.)
 * Tab stops are created manually by the operator.
-* Given how tabs work, there is no way to keep count of how many characters have been typed on a line.
+* Given how tabs work, there is no way to keep count of how many column positions have been used on a line.
 Therefore, an internal switch detects when the end of the line has been reached.
-I'm assuming this was part of the normal Model B system, but this also needs to be fed back to the integration electronics to allow the CPU to react.
+I'm assuming this was part of the normal Model B system, but this information also needs to be fed back to the integration electronics to allow the CPU to react.
 * The concept of "overstrike" exists, whereby two character impressions are made without advancing the carriage between them.
 This implies that the mechanism can control whether or not the carriage is advanced after a symbol impression is made.
 Important examples that I am aware of: